Booker-M/NFA-and-DFA-Sim/README.md

-Note: Since an NFA simulator, NFA to DFA converter, and DFA Minimizer are all standalone projects, I have done all three for extra credit (and because it was a fun challenge and I wanted to showcase my understanding!)
+Note: Since an NFA simulator, NFA to DFA converter, and DFA Minimizer are all standalone projects, I have done all three for extra credit (and because it was a fun challenge and I wanted to showcase my understanding)!